sage-code/maj/README.md

 **notes:**

-* The documents above are work in progress and update frequent;
+* The documents above are work in progress and update frequently;
 * The Lexicon is in heavy review, some words will be changed;

 ## Contribution

-If you think Maj has potential, you can contribute.
-We use Google Docs to host our documentation in addition to GitHub.
-You can not edit these documents, they are protected.
-GitHub project has secondary priority.
-We keep here software and tools related to Maj but we don't describe the grammar and words here.

-**Community:**

-We use Discord application to chat about Maj.
-After we learn Maj, we can chat in Maj channels to learn other languages.
-Maj is designed to be translated in other 5 languages: Romanian, Spanish, Italian, French, English and German.
-Now Maj is in the inception stage but in the future maybe we will have enaugh Maj speakers to have a conversation.
+If you like Maj project, you can contribute.
+We use Discord: Maj Utopia.
+Maj is translated in 5 languages: {Romanian, Spanish, Italian, French, English and German}.
+You can have a conversation about Maj in any of these languages.
+We share contribution links to edit and improve Maj Lexicon and Grammar.

 Join: [discord invitation](https://discord.gg/ZtusYjf)

+---

+Copyright (c) SageCode 2022